David310517/Automation/README.md

 qdarkstyle

+Install dependencies:

+bash
+Copy
+Edit
+pip install PySide6 openpyxl qdarkstyle
-How to Use
+🚀 How to Use
 Launch the script:

+bash
+Copy
+Edit
 python migv15.py
 In the GUI:

-Select your Circuit Info Workbook (output from Circuit Info Collector).
+Select your Circuit Info Workbook (output from Circuit Info Collector)

-Select your Migration Planning Workbook (where to write results).
+Select your Migration Planning Workbook (where results go)

-Choose whether to process all circuit sheets or just one.
+(Optional) Choose whether to process all sheets or just one

-Select the output file path.
+Select output file path for the result

-Set your starting row if needed.
+Set your starting row if needed

-Click “Run Migration.”
+Click Run Migration

+After completion:
-On completion, open your output file to see the fully organized migration data.
+Open your output file to see the fully organized, migration-ready data.

-Use Cases
+💡 Use Cases
 Pre-migration planning:
 Quickly map WAN circuits and details from multiple sites into a standardized migration planning workbook.